Resveratrol

 Metabolism

-- No conclusive human evidence for an effect of resveratrol on metabolism.[1]
+- no conclusive human evidence for an effect of resveratrol on metabolism.[1]

 Neurological studies